-Keys to buildings, offices and classrooms are issued by the Superintendent of Buildings and Grounds to faculty on the request of their department chairmen.
+Keys to buildings, offices, and classrooms are issued by the Superintendent of Facilities Maintenance and Operations to faculty on the request of their department chairperson.
 Requests for additional keys must be approved by the proper academic dean or other official.
-Key request forms and key regulations are available at the Office of the Superintendent of Buildings and Grounds.
+Key request forms and key regulations are available at the Office of the Superintendent of Facilities Maintenance and Operations.